maciejkos/starter-hugo-research-group/content/about.md

 The procedures that you will be asked to complete include:

-* Allowing researchers to export your Android activity data, i.e., your movement data, what apps you use and when from your Google account, and to install a data collection app on your smartphone.
 * During the 3 lab visits, you will be asked to answer brief demographic questions, complete a series of thinking and movement tasks, and have electroencephalography  (EEG) of your head.
-* Throughout the 12 months of the study, you will receive, on average, one message every two days, and no more than two messages per day, on your phone asking you to respond to a brief question.
+* Throughout the 12 months of the study, you will receive, on average, one message every two days, and no more than three messages per day, on your phone asking you to respond to a brief question.
+* [optional] Allowing researchers to export your Android activity data, i.e., your movement data, what apps you use and when from your Google account, and to install a data collection app on your smartphone.

 {{< /spoiler >}}